-- If any of the zone indicators are flashing fast, enter your followed by the www button.
-This will reset any zone alarms that have occurred (If the system becomes armed, enter your followed by the www button a second time to disarm the system).
+- ✤ If any of the zone indicators are flashing fast, enter your CODE followed by the AWAY button.
+This will reset any zone alarms that have occurred (If the system becomes armed, enter your CODE followed by the AWAY button a second time to disarm the system). - If the system has been armed in AWAY Mode or STAY Mode (ie. The AWAY or STAY indicator is illuminated), enter your CODE followed by the AWAY button to disarm the system.